The Best Anderson Valley Wineries You Should Visit

 Husch Vineyards

 Husch is the oldest winery operating in the Anderson Valley.
-They planted their first grapes in 1968, and they were the first winemakers to place their bet on Pinot Noir as a promising varietal for the area.
-More than 50 years later, they are still going strong.
+They planted their first grapes in 1968, and the Husch family was the first winemakers to place their bet on Pinot Noir as a promising varietal for the area.
+More than 50 years later, the winery is still going strong.
 In addition to Pinot Noir, Husch includes Chardonnays, Sauvignon Blancs, and Gewürztraminers among the 22 wines they currently produce.

 Roederer Estate